Mag-G Side Effects

 Generic Name: magnesium gluconate

-Note: This page contains information about the side effects of magnesium gluconate.
-Some of the dosage forms included on this document may not apply to the brand name Mag-G.
+Note: This document contains side effect information about magnesium gluconate.
+Some of the dosage forms listed on this page may not apply to the brand name Mag-G.

 For the Consumer